Privacy Policy

 5. Legal Basis for Data Processing

-- Your consent (e.g., sharing your profile with recruiters, receiving marketing information).
+- Your consent (e.g., sharing your profile with recruiters, receiving marketing communications).

 - Performance of a contract/service between you and us.